pynoor/wordcountapplication/README.md

 ## To do:

-- handle errors
-- fix table size
-- refactor web scraper
+- refactor obo - stripTags function

 ## Resources: